 Ferrier has written numerous articles on a wide range of family law topics.
 She is also a frequent lecturer on many family law topics to fellow attorneys, accountants, financial advisors and planners, lenders, psychologists, clinical social workers, and other advisors, including the Maryland Association of Certified Public Accountants, the Financial Planning Association of Maryland, the Maryland Psychological Association, and Maryland Society of Clinical Social Workers.

 Maryland Super Lawyers, a publication of Law & Politics, has recognized Ferrier for her family law practice, and in 2015 and 2016, named her one of the state’s top 50 female lawyers.
+Best Lawyers in America 2024 has recognized her for her Family Law practice.
 She is AV® Peer Review Rated – the highest possible peer review rating from Martindale-Hubbell.

 - University of Pennsylvania Law School (J.D., 1987)